MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center-environments-move.md

 1. Ensure the destination tenant has at least one paid user license and sufficient environment and storage quota available to receive the new environments
 2. Authenicated as an internal administrator, navigate to the [!INCLUDE[prodadmincenter](../developer/includes/prodadmincenter.md)] in the source Entra tenant
-3. In the navigation pane of the [!INCLUDE[prodadmincenter](../developer/includes/prodadmincenter.md)], select **Environments** > **Environment Transfers**
+3. In the navigation pane of the [!INCLUDE[prodadmincenter](../developer/includes/prodadmincenter.md)], select **Environments** > **Transfer Environments**
 4. Select **Receive Environments**
 5. Specify the Entra tenant ID of the source tenant you're accepting an environment transfer from
 6. Select the environment(s) for which you want to accept a transfer and confirm.
 If a selected environment has a name that already exists in the destination tenant you will be prompted to enter a new name to avoid duplicate environment names.
 If you are prompted to rename multiple selected environments, you must enter unique names for each selected environment.
-7. Accepted environments for which no transfer time was specified and environments with a transfer time in the past will transfer immediately; environments with a transfer time in the future will transfer at the specified time.
+7. Accepted environments with a transfer time set when the request was created in the source tenant that is in the past will transfer immediately; environments with a transfer time in the future will transfer at the specified time.

 > [!IMPORTANT]
 > You can only transfer environments if you have environment quota available for the environments you're transferring in the destination tenant and if the destination tenant has at least one paid user license.
 Ensure there is sufficient available environment quota before accepting a transfer.